Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

-The underarm sweat pads provide extra protection that’s a cut above other sweat shields in that they absorb not only sweat, but also allows moisture to evaporate.
+The underarm sweat pads provide extra protection that’s a cut above other sweat shields in that they absorb not only sweat but also allow moisture to evaporate.
 Other types of pads may easily become heavy and bulky under your outer shirt.
-Thompson’s underarm pads trap and release moisture (through evaporation) so that your sweat won’t leak through to your outerwear.
+Thompson’s underarm pads trap and release moisture (through evaporation), so your sweat won’t leak through to your outerwear.

-All that said, few people are going to be an undershirt if it’s not comfortable, regardless of its sweat-stopping powers.
-Thompson Tees has you covered there, as well, as their undershirts consist of 100% premium combed cotton which is not only super soft but durable enough to stand up to countless washings.
+All that said, few people are going to buy an undershirt if it’s not comfortable, regardless of its sweat-stopping powers.
+Thompson Tees has you covered there, as well, as their undershirts consist of 100% premium combed cotton, which is not only super soft but durable enough to stand up to countless washings.

 Natural bamboo – yes, viscose bamboo – is another material you’ll find in Thompson’s undershirts and makes for a surprisingly soft material that creates a form-fitting shirt that doesn’t feel like a straitjacket or wadded ball.

-The underarm pads consist of 90% cotton (the other 10% is polyester) and woven seamlessly into the shirt’s design instead of looking like an add-on piece.
+The underarm pads consist of 90% cotton (the other 10% is polyester) and are woven seamlessly into the shirt’s design, instead of looking like an add-on piece.

 Some reviewers feel they run a little large, but that makes them ideal for sweaters, as well, and for that extra pound or two you may carry around your belly.

 - Patented sweat-fighting technology

 - More expensive than many other undershirts